eleavydev/rock-paper-scissors-el/README.md

 - As a user I want to be informed of the outcome at the very end of the game.

 - As a user I want to be clear when the game is over.

+- As a user I want to know how to play the game again if I so wish.

 ## Testing